mathjax/MathJax-demos-node/preload/README.md

     'input/tex-base',
     '[tex]/all-packages',
     'output/chtml',
-    'output/chtml/fonts/tex'
+    'output/chtml/fonts/tex',
+    'a11y/assistive-mml'
 );
 ```

-The `MathJax` object simply configures the `tex`, `chtml`, and startup modules, and then the various components that we want to use are loaded.
+The `MathJax` object simply configures the document, `tex`, `chtml`, and startup modules, and then the various components that we want to use are loaded.
 The first `require()` statement is important in that it initializes the startup module so that the other modules can properly hook into it.
 The `core` module should be loaded next, as it is needed by all the other modules.
 The `adaptors/liteDOM` is needed since we don't have a browser DOM to work with.
 We load `tex-base` rather than `tex`, since `all-packages` includes the other packages and there is no need to load duplicate code.
 We load the `chtml` output component, and the `chtml/fonts/tex` component so that we have the font data as well.
+The `a11y/assistive-mml` component is loaded to provide hidden MathML for accessibility.
 Finally, we load the `startup` component (the first load was just its library).

 Once the files are loaded and MathJax is told about them, we tell the startup module to initialize itself: